Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/CompulsoryFigures.md

 ### Simple case of AJAX

 *AJAX* is a technique (Asynchronous Javascript And XML) that offers a more flexible way of relating the front (browser) and back (server) end of your web application.
-We will implement a simple case of this by the end of week 3.
+We will implement a simple case of this by the end of week 4.

-### User interactions

-Turning the focus more fully onto the front end, it's time to look at some interaction techniques with great creative potential, e.g. drag-and-drop, various kinds of animations, etc. A selection of these will need to be demonstrated in use on your site by the end of week 4.
-In your final design, the creativity of how you use these kinds of elements will be even more important than the technology.

 ### Simple case of using an API